connoprompt/assignment2/README.md

 1. To run this code, download as a zipped folder.

 2. Extract the folder and open the folder in your preferred IDE.
+If asked to trust the folder, click trust.

-Ensure that you activate the virtual environment beforing attempting to conitnue.
+3. Ensure that you activate the virtual environment beforing attempting to conitnue.
 The Activate script is located at assignment2/.venu/Scripts/Activate.ps1

-3. Once the venv is activated, navigate to the inner assignment2 directory.
+4. Once the venv is activated, navigate to the inner assignment2 directory.
 You're working dir should be /assignment2/assignment2.

-4. Once in the directory, in a terminal type 'python manage.py runserver', this will launch the django server.
+5. Once in the directory, in a terminal type 'python manage.py runserver', this will launch the django server.

-Once the server is runnning, you may open a browser and navigate to localhost:8000/chatbot
+6. Once the server is runnning, you may open a browser and navigate to localhost:8000/chatbot

 You will see a simple text box asking you what you want to do.